Understanding the 90-Day Rule: An Updated Immigration Guide

-The 90-day rule exists to prevent people from misrepresenting their intentions when entering the United States.
-Those who enter the country on a temporary visa should be acutely aware of this rule, as failure to comply with it can result in harsh consequences, including a lifetime ban on your right to enter the country.
+The 90-day rule prevents people from misrepresenting their intentions when entering the United States.
+Those who enter the country on a temporary visa should be acutely aware of this rule, as failure to comply can result in harsh consequences, including a lifetime ban on their right to enter.

 Ignorance of the 90-day rule can come back to bite you.
-If planning a trip to the United States on a temporary visa, familiarize yourself with this guide to ensure that you do not fall afoul of the 90-rule.
-Your future plans could depend on it.
+If planning a trip to the United States on a temporary visa, familiarize yourself with this guide to ensure you stay within the 90-rule.
+Your plans could depend on it.

-The 90-day rule is aimed at ensuring that those who enter the United States on a temporary visa are not abusing the system.
+The 90-day rule USCIS ensures that those who enter the United States on a temporary visa are not abusing the system.
 Temporary visas are designed to be temporary.
-However, some people enter the country on a temporary visa with the intention of staying permanently.
+However, some people enter the country on a temporary visa to stay permanently.

-Some visas are dual intent.
-That means the holder of those visas may use them to come to the country while simultaneously taking action to permanently relocate to the United States.
-However, this is not the case with most temporary visas.
-The majority of these visas are single intent, which means they can only be used without intent to immigrate.
+Some visas have dual intent, which means the holder may use them to come to the country while simultaneously taking action to relocate to the United States permanently.
+However, this is different from most temporary visas.
+Most of these visas have a single intent, meaning they can only be used without the intent to immigrate.

-The 90-day rule states that those who enter the United States on a temporary basis and then marry or apply for a green card in another manner are automatically presumed guilty of misrepresenting their intentions when entering the country.
+The 90-day rule states that those who enter the United States temporarily and then marry or apply for a green card in another manner are automatically presumed guilty of misrepresenting their intentions when entering the country.

-Who Does the 90-Day Rule Affect or Apply to?
+Who Does the USCIS 90-Day Rule Affect or Apply to?

-During your application to remain in the country, a United States Citizenship and Immigration Services (USCIS) officer will investigate your case, and if there is evidence that you came to the country on a temporary visa with the intent of remaining permanently, you could be found in violation even if you waited until 90 days had passed.
+During your application to remain in the country, a United States Citizenship and Immigration Services (USCIS) officer will investigate your case.
+If there is evidence that you came to the country on a temporary visa with the intent of remaining permanently, you could be found in violation even if you waited until 90 days had passed.

 30/60 Rule vs. 90-Day Rule

 The 90-day rule came into effect in September 2017.
-Before that, USCIS used a similar rule, known as the 30/60 rule.
-Under the 30/60 rule, when a person submitted an adjustment of status application within 30 days of entering the United States, they were presumed to have misrepresented their intent with their temporary visa, like with the current 90-day rule.
+Before that, USCIS used a similar rule, the 30/60 rule.
+Under the 30/60 rule, if a person submitted an adjustment of status application within 30 days of entering the United States, they were presumed to have misrepresented their intent with their temporary visa, similar to the current 90-day rule.

 Then, those who filed between 30 and 60 days were treated with suspicion but not an automatic presumption of a violation.
-While those who applied after 60 days did not typically draw interest.
+At the same time, those who applied after 60 days did not typically draw interest.

-Essentially, the 90-day rule is simply a stricter version of the 30/60 rule.
-The 90-day rule also all but eliminates the possibility of applying for an adjustment of status application for those who come to the country on a 90-day temporary visa.
-Since they have to leave the country after 90 days, there is no window to apply for a change of status after the 90-day rule expires.
+The 90-day rule is a stricter version of the 30/60 rule.
+It also eliminates the possibility of an adjustment of status application for those who come to the country on a 90-day temporary visa.
+Since they must leave the country after 90 days, there is no window to apply for a status change after the 90-day rule expires.

-If you break the 90-day rule and get married or apply for a green card through Form I-130 – a family-based green card within 90 days of arriving in the U.S. on a temporary visa, the USCIS officer who reviews your application will presume that you entered the country under false pretenses.
+Suppose you break the 90-day rule and get married or apply for a green card through Form I-130 – a family-based green card within 90 days of arriving in the U.S. on a temporary visa.
+In that case, the USCIS officer who reviews your application will presume that you entered the country under pretenses.

 Nonimmigrant Intent Explainer